raspberrypilearning/3D-scene/en/step_5.md

 Click on the **Code tab** of the sprite that you want to resize.
 Add a `set size to %`{:class="block3looks"} block and change the value in the block to the percentage (%) size for that sprite.

-Add a  value below `100` to decrease its size:
+Add a percentage value below `100` to decrease its size:

 ``` blocks3
 when green flag clicked
 +set size to (80)%
 ```

-Add a  value above `100` to increase its size:
+Add a percentage value above `100` to increase its size:

 ``` blocks3
 when green flag clicked